rodrigomolter/bugbank-selenium/README.md

 ```

 ## Running the tests ✔️
-For run the tests, make sure you are in the root folder of the project and type in the terminal
+To run the tests, make sure you are in the root folder of the project and type in the terminal

 ```bash
 behave